Historic Tours UK (Formerly Historic Tours UK & Greece)

 Overnight Locations:

-We will stay at a mix of three- (Riverside Hotel, Salisbury) and four-star hotels (Maids Head Hotel, Norwich, Hotel Indigo, York).
+We will stay at four-star hotels (Maids Head Hotel, Norwich, White Hart Hotel, Lincoln, Holiday Inn, York City Centre).

 Cost:

-The estimated cost for 10 people is £3372 per person, based on a formula of three couples and four individual bookings.
+The estimated cost for ten people is £2259 per person, based on a formula of three couples and four individual bookings.

-The estimated cost for 6 people is £4072 per person, based on a formula of two couples and two individual bookings.
+The estimated cost for six people is £2567 per person, based on a formula of two couples and two individual bookings.

 Deposit and Final Payment: